PredatorHackerzZ/Hotstar-Downloader-Bot/README.md

 👉 Upload as file from any HTTP link

+👉 Permanent thumbnail support.

 👉 Added HOTSTAR Link Support!!
-(Not Working due to youtube-dl problems)
+(Currently Not Working due to youtube-dl problems)

 ### Installation